morrislab/consensus-bp/README.md

 changes for each patient.

-Independent processes are run for each sample, permitting the pipeline to be parallelized to decreate execution time.
+Independent processes are run for each sample, permitting the pipeline to be parallelized to decrease execution time.
 IO speed affects runtime because the pipeline writes several thousand files to disk.
 On a 20-core Xeon E5-2630 with 128 GB of RAM and a fast SSD, the pipeline finishes in approximately five minutes.